ktekinay/XOJO-SQLBuilder/README.md

 There are several advantages to this approach.

 - By using this builder, you can keep your SQL close to your code rather than in, for example, a constant, and that makes it easier to debug.
+- Mixing languages can be problematic in any environment.
+With this, you can use pure Xojo code to craft your queries, making it easier to read, debug, and maintain.
 - By supplying values in the individual clauses, you can avoid tracking and matching the parameters of a prepared statement to its value.
 - Where your SQL will depend on outside factors that determine whether certain clauses are included, you can use "conditional where" clauses and avoid messy `if` constructs.
 You also avoid parameter tracking.
 - You can use the builder to closely match SQL syntax with auto-complete helping at each stage.